metaphori/testing-basic-techniques/jvm/README.md

 - We can still improve it: consider `MinMaxFinderParameterizedTest`
 - You can run tests as follows: `./gradlew test --rerun-tasks`

+### Unit 02 - Testing basics in JUnit 5

+- Exercise
+    - Analyse `AccountHolder`, `BankAccount` and `SimpleBankAccount`
+    - Analyse and run the proposed test: `SimpleBankAccountTest`
+    - Implement a new version of a bank account, allowing the deposit and the withdraw using also the ATM.
+Each transaction done with the ATM implies paying a 1$ fee.
+          - The new bank account must implements the BankAccount interface and coded into a new class SimpleBankAccountWithAtm
+          - It is requested to provide a new test class for the new bank account ( `SimpleBankAccountWithAtmTest` )
+    - Apply the DRY principle to refactor the written code, avoiding repetitions of code -This principle must be applied both to classes and tests.

+### Unit 03 - Coverage

+- See `ProgramToCover` and test `CoverageExample`

+### Unit 04 - TDD

+- Exercise
+    - following the TDD approach, provide an implementation for the CircularList interface

 ## Contacts

 - Roberto Casadei, roby [dot] casadei [at] unibo [dot] it